-Those with metabolic syndrome are at risk of serious health problems including heart attack, stroke and diabetes.
+Those with metabolic syndrome are at risk of serious health problems including heart attack, stroke, and diabetes.
 In fact, the chance for diabetes can be as much as five times higher than in the general public.
 A person is said to have metabolic syndrome when elevations of the above measurements are present along with the increased waist size.
-Thus, it's the combination of the four criterion that leads to the most risk.
+Thus, it's the combination of the four criteria that leads to the most risk.

 There are two direct connections between psychiatric disorders and metabolic syndrome:

 - high-risk antipsychotic medication use - especially with Clorazil and Zyprexa